rmetzler/HPI-IP-OAuth/README.md

 Our example service has to be a webservice able to receive and send emails.
 Because we were not in control of and did not want to set up an own SMTP server we choose to use [Google AppEngine].

 Google AppEngine is a _Plattform as a Service_ infrastructure framework provided by Google.
-Developers can use Python and Java to programm web application on top of this infrastructure.
-Like most web frameworks AppEngine also implements the Model-View-Controller pattern.
+Developers can use Python and Java (in fact every Language that can be run on top of the Java VM) to programm web applications for this infrastructure.
+Like most web frameworks Google AppEngine also implements the _Model-View-Controller (MVC) pattern_.
 The framework also has APIs to receive and send emails and start Cron jobs.

 Our Model needs to save OAuth tokens to the database that are associated with the real email address and the temporary valid email address.
 This is what our modelclass ... in ... .py does.